kolargol/openvpn/README.md

 Mobile connections uses **DHE-RSA-AES256-SHA** TLS1.2 for control channel and **AES-256-CBC** for data encryption, also **HMAC** is used for packets authentication.

 Desktop connections use **ECDHE-ECDSA-AES256-GCM-SHA384** TLS1.2 for control channel and **AES-256-GCM** for data encryption, in additions openvpn is configured to use **tls-crypt** with symmetric key for packet encryption and authentication.

-Additionally *desktop* connections are wrapped with [scramblesuit](https://www.cs.kau.se/philwint/scramblesuit/) tunnel (*part of [Tor project](https://www.torproject.org)*) and although some say that's not needed when useing *tls-crypt* some think otherwise ;) ... anyway, this is how it is done here.

 There are other settings that ensure connection is safe, like EKU, CA hash verification and others, see config for details.